Community Issues & Advocacy

 Education & Schools

 Since his days a school board trustee Stephen Blais has been a fierce advocate for education and schools in Orléans.
-Since being elected a Member of Provincail Parliament in February of 2020 he has help secure over $185M in funding for 6 new schools in Orléans with spaces for over 4,000 students and 176 day care spaces.
+Since being elected a Member of Provincial Parliament in February of 2020 he has help secure over $185M in funding for 6 new schools in Orléans with spaces for over 4,000 students and 176 day care spaces.

 Orléans is Franco Ontarian